FlyingFathead/audio-bitsqueezer/README.md

 pip install pydub
 ```

-Make sure FFmpeg is installed and accessible.
+**NOTE:** Make sure FFmpeg is installed and accessible. this program will not work without it.

 ## Usage